The Forever Purge: Development

 In October 2018, James DeMonaco, the creator of the Purge franchise, said that he may write another film, and that he thought it would be a "really cool ending" to the series.

 In May 2019, Universal Pictures announced the development of the untitled film.
 DeMonaco was confirmed as writing the screenplay, and produced the film with Sébastien K. Lemercier through their company Man in a Tree Productions.
 Jason Blum also produced through Blumhouse Productions, along with Michael Bay, Brad Fuller and Andrew Form through Platinum Dunes.
 The film is the fifth installment of the franchise, and is a direct sequel to The Purge: Election Year.
 In August 2019, it was announced that the film would be directed by Everardo Valerio Gout, who was hired based on his work directing episodes of the 2016 National Geographic series Mars.

 Casting

 In October 2019, it was announced that Ana de la Reguera would star in the film.
 In November 2019, Tenoch Huerta was cast as a male lead, and later that month, it was announced that Will Patton and Cassidy Freeman had been added as well.
 In January 2020, it was reported that Leven Rambin was cast, and Josh Lucas was also reported as playing a lead.

+The film features Native American actor Jonathan Joss in his final film role.